“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

-As a HUGE side benefit of singing into a microphone, you will also learn microphone technique…
+A HUGE side benefit of singing into a microphone, you will also learn microphone technique…

 Which many amateur singers don’t even realize, is an entirely different skill-set from singing “acoustically”.

-And if you want lots of people to hear you sing one day (as I assume you do)…it makes sense to dedicate most of your time toward learning the skill that will help you accomplish that goal.
+And if you want lots of people to hear you sing one day (as I assume you do)…it makes sense to dedicate most of your time toward learning a skill that will help you accomplish that goal.